minibolt-guide/minibolt/index.md

 ## MiniBolt overview

-This guide explains how to set up your own Bitcoin node on a cheap Raspberry Pi.
+This guide explains how to set up your own Bitcoin node on a Personal Computer.
 But it works on most hardware platforms because it only uses standard Debian Linux commands.

 ### Features